President - Patrick K. Gamble

 Before leading the railroad, Gamble served as a fighter pilot in the U.S. Air Force, retiring as a four-star general and as commander of U.S. air forces in the Pacific region.
 Prior to that assignment, Gamble was director of Air Force Air and Space Operations in the Pentagon.
 From 1996 to 1998, he served as commander of Alaskan Command.
 Previous military assignments included director of NATO operations and logistics during Bosnia operations.
-Gamble commanded two fighter wings, a combat support wing, and he served as Commandant of the U.S. Air Force Academy.
+Gamble commanded two fighter wings, a combat support wing and he served as Commandant of the U.S. Air Force Academy.

 Gamble flew 394 combat missions in Vietnam, receiving the Distinguished Flying Cross, as well as other military honors.

 He earned a Bachelor of Arts degree in mathematics from Texas A & M University and a Master of Business Administration from Auburn University, Alabama.
-He and his wife Ailese have been married 43 years, and have a grown son and one grandchild.